Natchitoches Parish, Louisiana

 Natchitoches Parish (Paroisse des Natchitoches or Les Natchitoches) is a parish located in the U.S. state of Louisiana.
 As of the 2020 census, the population was 37,515.
-The parish seat is Natchitoches.
+The parish seat and most populous municipality is Natchitoches, the largest by land area is Ashland, and the most densely populated area is Campti.
 The parish was formed in 1805.

 The Natchitoches, LA Micropolitan Statistical Area includes all of Natchitoches Parish.
 This is the heart of the Cane River Louisiana Creole community, free people of color of mixed-race descent who settled here in the antebellum period.
 Their descendants continue to be Catholic and many are still French-speaking.
 The Cane River National Heritage Area includes the parish.
 Among the numerous significant historic sites in the parish is the St. Augustine Parish (Isle Brevelle) Church, a destination on the Louisiana African American Heritage Trail, founded in 2008.

 Including extensive outbuildings at Magnolia and Oakland plantations, the Cane River Creole National Historical Park interprets the history and culture of the Louisiana Creoles.
 It is also on the Heritage Trail.